Skip to Search

 Caribbean holdings exhibited at Historical Museum of Southern Florida

 An exhibition of highlights from the University of Florida's George A. Smathers Libraries' Caribbean archival and library materials opened February 24 at the Historical Museum of Southern Florida in Miami.
 The exhibition, Caribbean Collage: Archival Collections and the Construction of History, spans five centuries of Caribbean history and focuses on the British West Indies, Haiti and Cuba from the eighteenth to the early twentieth century.
 The exhibition is presented in collaboration with the Department of Special and Area Studies Collections and the Map and Imagery Library.
 Materials for the exhibit were selected from the holdings of the Latin American Collection, Special Collections, and the Map and Imagery Library.
-Visit For a news release on the exhibition, visit http://www.uflib.ufl.edu/news2/Caribbean_Coll.html.
+Visit For a news release on the exhibition, visit https://www.uflib.ufl.edu/news2/Caribbean_Coll.html.
 For more information about the Caribbean Collage exhibition, visit www.historical-museum.org.
 The exhibition runs through June 4, 2006.

 New British Women Writers Exhibit